lindsaymarkward/driver-avr-yamaha/README.md

 # sphere-yamaha
 Ninja Sphere driver (Go) for controlling Yamaha Audio Video Receivers (AVRs)

-Allowing control of one zone
+Allowing control of one zone at a time from the sphereamid and phone app

   - power (on/off)
   - volume